 Our staff spent a lot of time analyzing how users were using our old sites and how they were searching for content.
 We built the navigation with that in mind, and simplified the navigation menus so information would be accessible through one click instead of several clicks.

 The link for Customer Service is now in the footer (bottom of the web page).
 The Customer Service area is where users can log into their account to place a vacation hold, pay their bill or access other subscriber-related services.

 Yes.
 All articles that were on the old sites were migrated over to the new sites, but might land on different pages.
 There will be url redirects to anything that might be bookmarked or linked to old urls.
 Select graphics and non-article news content did not migrate into the new site.

 Up-to-the-minute news updates are easier to find.
 A new "Latest News" column is found in the center of the home page.
 A "Most Popular" box will display six articles that users are finding most interesting on the site, and a "Trending" bar at the top of the pages will have must-read items selected by editors.
 A new yellow "Breaking News" bar at the top of the homepage may also appear when there is an urgent, can't-miss story.
-Click here to subscribe to the Breaking News newsletter and alerts.
+Click here to sign up for Breaking News newsletters and push alerts.

 The Local News dropdown menu in the main navigation.

 We merged “Lifestyle” and “Entertainment” under the “Things to Do” category, which better reflects what readers are looking for.
 You’ll see direct links to more local entertainment, activities, and hobbies -- whether that’s planning a road trip, a family movie night or a drought-tolerant garden.

 There is a link to the Obituaries section in the navigation list that runs across the top of the site on desktop or under the pop-out menu on the left side on mobile.